Firmsconsulting

-Business plan of a start up refers to the written plan of how the business will be established and developed.
-The biggest benefit of the business plan is in actually writing it because it allows an entrepreneur to consider all important areas to ensure success of the business, which otherwise may be overlooked.
-Research regarding whether business plans contributes to success of the new venture shows mixed results.
-The key factor is not if businesses have a business plan but if such a plan was carefully prepared and if it is being implemented.
+Business plan for a start up refers to the written plan of how the business will be established and developed.
+The biggest benefit of the business plan is that writing it forces an entrepreneur to consider all important areas of the business, which otherwise may be overlooked.
+Research regarding whether business plan contributes to success of the new venture shows mixed results.
+The key factor is not if businesses has a business plan but if such a plan was carefully prepared and if it is being implemented.

-In certain circumstances it may be not needed to have business plan.
-This can happen when it is vital to act immediately and there is just no time for planning or in situations where the business is very small and there are no plans for growth.
+In certain circumstances it may not be needed to have a business plan.
+This can happen when it is vital to act immediately and there is just no time for planning or in situations when the business is very small and there are no plans for growth.

 Most importantly, the goal of a business plan is to recognize and explain the new business opportunity.

-Business plans must provide descriptions of key success factors whose, achievement of, or occurrence and non occurrence of, will determine whether the business opportunity will be successful or not.
+Business plans must provide descriptions of key success factors which will determine whether the business opportunity will be successful or not.

 Therefore, part of the second objective of the business plan is to be a managerial tool to be used to ensure successful pursuit of the opportunity.

-Yet another objective of a business plan is to allow entrepreneurs to obtain funds necessary to establish a venture.
+Yet another objective of a business plan is to allow entrepreneur to obtain funds necessary to establish a venture.
 Suppliers of funds usually include banks as well as potential investors.

-Business plans shows= to lenders of funds how well an entrepreneur thought about each aspect of the potential new business.
-Business plans also provide potential lenders with information that they require in making a decision about whether lending or investing funds into the venture is suitable action.
+Business plans shows to lenders of funds how well an entrepreneur thought about each aspect of the potential new business.
+Business plan also provides potential lenders with information that they require in making a decision about whether lending or investing funds into the venture is a suitable action.

-Financing: Business plans allow entrepreneurs to obtain financing for the new venture.
+Financing: Business plan helps entrepreneur to obtain financing for the new venture.
 Lenders and investors demand business plans from entrepreneurs before they would even consider lending or investing their money.
 In the past, business plans were mostly prepared by large businesses.
 In current times, business plans are prerequisites for entrepreneurs who seek funding from lenders and investors.

-Indication of success: Business plans also provides an indication to the entrepreneur and other interested parties of whether a prospective new business will be a successful venture.
+Indication of success: Business plan also provides an indication to the entrepreneur and other interested parties of whether a prospective new business will be a successful venture.

 Writing a business plan allows entrepreneur to be certain that the prospective venture is really worth the entrepreneurs’ time and other resources.
 Writing a business plan also allows entrepreneurs to think through and decide on various key areas.
 A well written business plan is an indication that the entrepreneur researched the prospective venture well.